 One of the most important aspects of my awakening has been balancing the masculine and feminine inside me; it feels like one of the most fundamentally important messages that needs to be shared with the world right now.

-We have an imbalance between the masculine and feminine, which is reflected in how we experience our inner worlds, how we behave and in our society as a whole.
-We need to recognise the ways in which we contribute to this dynamic so that we can build a fairer more balanced society that will be better for everyone.
+The imbalance between the masculine and feminine is reflected in how we experience our inner worlds, how we behave and in our society as a whole.
+We need to recognise the ways in which we contribute to this dynamic so that we can build a fairer, more balanced, more whole society that will be better for everyone.

-Wisdom and spaciousness arises from love and understanding.
+Wisdom and spaciousness arise from love and understanding.
 Both of these have a masculine component and a feminine component.

 When we talk about understanding, the masculine element is giving meaning to something and the feminine component is receiving the meaning of something.

 When we talk about love, the masculine element is to actively love something and the feminine component is to receive the love.

 In our society, we value the masculine elements more; we perceive the world as something we go out and do something to in order to create value.
 But receiving the world and the people in it, is equally as powerful and valuable.

 In order for the world to be a safer more joyful place, we need to to balance these within us as individuals and as a society.